 Soon after this, Jones and Campbell recruited Ivory Watson into their act, but I don't know what the group was called.
 Note that Hoppy Jones not only danced, but played the "bass fiddle".
 Actually, Hoppy would do anything to avoid the clumsiness of a stand-up bass; in the beginning, he used a guitar, held upright and supported by the shaft of a cane (this can be seen in some of the photos); later he switched to a cello, tuned to sound like a bass.

-Then, in the spring of 1932, Slim Green added added Hoppy, Miff, and Ivory to his act at Tom Devine's Indiana Roof Ballroom (above the Indiana Theater).
-Slim (whose real name was Elmer Oliver), also known as "Simp Green", sometimes "Greene" or "Oliver Green", had been a singer and dancer at the Indiana throughout 1931, and had once been a part of a dancing act with Marion "Taps" Miller.
+Now, Slim Green enters our story.
+Slim went by several names: his real name was Elmer Oliver, but he was also known as "Simp Green" and "Oliver Green" (and sometimes "Greene").
+He'd been a singer and dancer at Tom Devine's Indiana Roof Ballroom (above the Indiana Theater) throughout 1931, and had once been a part of a dancing act with Marion "Taps" Miller.
+In the spring of 1932, Slim Green added Hoppy, Miff, and Ivory to his Indiana Roof Ballroom act.
 The unit then renamed itself the Four Riff Brothers and, over the summer of 1932, toured with the Harlem Hot Shots.

 Slim appeared both as a single and as the fourth member of the Riff Brothers, since the September 24, 1932 Indianapolis News said: "Slim Green, eccentric dancer and singer, and the Riff Brothers, a quartet of entertainers, will appear on the Fountain Square stage for three days beginning Sunday.
 These Negro entertainers have been attracting the attention of major vaudeville circuits and plan to sign for an extended vaudeville tour soon.
 Recently they appeared at the Indiana Roof ballroom and 'The Trees.'"
 When they appeared at the Fountain Square, Slim also got separate billing from the Riffs, as he did In February 1933, when they played the Capitol Theater in Indianapolis.